puzpuzpuz/xsync/README.md

 `Map` uses the built-in Golang's hash function which has DDOS protection.
 It uses `maphash.Comparable` as the default hash function.
 This means that each map instance gets its own seed number and the hash function uses that seed for hash code calculation.

-Other than that, `Map` implements cooperative rehashing when resizing the hash table.
-This means that any goroutine that is running a map modification operation and is waiting for the resize participates in the rehashing.

 Besides the `Range` and `All` methods available for map iteration, there is also `ToPlainMap` utility function to convert a `Map` to a built-in Go's `map`:

 ```go